DroidKaigi/conference-app-2023/README.md

 #### Balancing Screenshot Tests and Assertion Tests
 Screenshot tests are extremely effective as they allow us to spot visual changes without writing many assertions.
 However, there is a risk of mistakenly using incorrect baseline images.
-Hence, for important features, it's essential to supplement these tests with assertion tests.
+So, for important features, we should add assertion tests to these parts.
 The tests will typically look like this:

 ```kotlin
 @RunWith(AndroidJUnit4::class)